a row of glass trophies

 1. overview of the research program over the past ten years;

-4. research innovations over the past ten years.
+2. research progress and innovations over the past ten years;

 • The nominee’s curriculum vitae within a 5-page limit to include: